John Pichler

 I accept cash, credit or debit cards (but not AmEx or cheques).

 Appointments are usually 20 - 30 minutes long, but can be less.
-If I do a job in 20 minutes, it’s because I spent over 40 years learning how to do that in 20 minutes.
+If I do a job in less than 20 minutes, it’s because I spent over 40 years learning how to do it in less than 20 minutes.

 You owe me for the years not the minutes.

 Please remember, I am here to provide a service.
-This is my job.
-I spend thousands of pounds a year paying staying up to date with the latest developments in my field of healthcare.
+This is my job and I have to make a living.
 When I meet you, it is a professional relationship.
-Please do not ask for a discount, no matter how well we may get on.
-Also don't expect me to see you on my days off.
+Please do not ask for a discount, or ask if I could squeeze in a couple of your kids for free (would you ask your dentist, lawyer, accountant or even when you go shopping at the supermarket).
+Also don't expect me to see you on my days off, I need to recuperate too.
 Thank you for respecting my wishes.

 -------------------------------------------------------